-At the start of the year, did you write down your goals?
+At the end of the year or the start of the year, did you write down your goals?
 How are the new year’s goals going?
 No longer on track.
 You are not alone.

 The reason people fail at keeping their goals is not planning their goals correctly at the start.
 Their goals are more of a wish than a target with a plan of action.